apache/trafficserver/doc/admin-guide/security/mtls.en.rst

 Case 1:  Require certificates from all User Agents
 --------------------------------------------------
-In this case, you must set the :ts:cv:`proxy.config.ssl.client.certification_level` setting in :file:`records.config` to 2 to require a client certificate from all user agents.
+In this case, you must set the :ts:cv:`proxy.config.ssl.client.certification_level` setting in :file:`records.yaml` to 2 to require a client certificate from all user agents.
 Setting this to 0 means that no client certificate is requested.
 Setting this to 0 means that a client certificate is requested but the handshake proceeds even if one is not provided.
 There may be problems with some clients and the 1 setting, so staying with values 0 or 2 may be best.

-If the certificate_level is set to 2, you must also set :ts:cv:`proxy.config.ssl.CA.cert.path` and :ts:cv:`proxy.config.ssl.CA.cert.filename` in :file:`records.config` to point to a file that contains the certificates of the CA's that would have signed the user agent provided certificates that |TS| receives.
+If the certificate_level is set to 2, you must also set :ts:cv:`proxy.config.ssl.CA.cert.path` and :ts:cv:`proxy.config.ssl.CA.cert.filename` in :file:`records.yaml` to point to a file that contains the certificates of the CA's that would have signed the user agent provided certificates that |TS| receives.

 Case 2: Apply different certificate requirements depending on the domain requested by the User Agent